24

 Branaire was a tad too light for my taste, despite pretty showing with intense and aromatic black berries, a good bite on the palate with nice fruit, smooth and nice aftertaste.
 90-91p.

-Talbot was intense on the nose with black berries, a good grip on the palate with nice fruit, round and nice aftertaste.
+Talbot was intense on the nose with blackberries, a good grip on the palate with nice fruit, round and nice aftertaste.
 Very nice wine.
 88+p.

 PAUILLAC